-Picture this: You’ve spent more than a decade honing your skills as one of Canada’s top international trade negotiators.
-You played a pivotal role in negotiating the Trans Pacific Partnership, as well as in negotiations between Canada and the European Union.
-You’ve served your country with distinction at the World Trade Organization as well as the United Nations in Geneva, Switzerland.
+Picture this: You’ve spent more than a decade honing your skills as one of Canada’s international trade policy leaders.
+You played a pivotal role in negotiating the Trans-Pacific Partnership, as well as in getting the agreement between Canada and the European Union across the final finish line.
+You’ve represented your country with distinction at the World Trade Organization as well as the United Nations in Geneva, Switzerland.

 1. Be yourself, and be careful who you give your energy to.
 Not everybody wants you to succeed.

 This lesson was actually something Nadia’s mother had first told her back in high school.